 It is important that stocking densities are adhered to and that they do not exceed the environmental carrying capacity of the area where the proposed ranching is to take place.
 Carrying capacity among different areas of the coast can vary and is difficult to determine.
-On the relatively mesotrophic Eastern Cape Coast, abalone densities have been shown to vary from 0.03 to 2.23 abalone per m at several sites (Proudfoot et al. 2006).
-A similar density of 1.5 abalone per m was found by Wood (1993) in the same area, although both studies are likely to reflect reduced densities owing to poaching.
+On the relatively mesotrophic Eastern Cape Coast, abalone densities have been shown to vary from 0.03 to 2.23 abalone per m^2 at several sites (Proudfoot et al. 2006).
+A similar density of 1.5 abalone per m^2 was found by Wood (1993) in the same area, although both studies are likely to reflect reduced densities owing to poaching.

-During the pilot ranching phase, seeding of spat in Doringbaai Concession Area will be undertaken with the aim of achieving an average density of no more than three harvest size (12 cm shell diameter) abalone per m.
+During the pilot ranching phase, seeding of spat will be undertaken with the aim of achieving an average density of three harvest size (12 cm shell diameter) abalone per m2.
 This guideline is based on the average density of abalone recorded in the Betty's Bay Marine Protected Area during pristine levels before the escalation of poaching and subsequent encroachment of west coast rock lobster (Government Gazette, 2010, No. 729; Blamey and Branch 2010).
+It is noted, however, that densities of abalone in the Betty Bay MPA were highly variable and ranged from 0.08/m2 to over 11/m2 (Government Gazette, 2010, No. 729)

-A study conducted by Hutchings and Clark (2008) further north along the Namaqualand coast in the vicinity of Kleinzee (Concession area NC 3) recorded a similar density of 2.53 abalone per m at a successful ranching site with similar habitat.
+A number of environmental and stock assessment studies conducted by Hutchings et al (20023a,b, 2024 a, b, c) further north along the Namaqualand coast in the vicinity of Kleinzee (Concession areas NC2, NC 3 and NC 4) have recorded similar densities ranging from 0.14-11.4 abalone per m2 at a successful ranching sites with similar habitat.
 Regular monitoring of abalone densities and ecosystem health status will be conducted to determine if stocking densities need to be adjusted to bring them in line with the assumed carrying capacity of the proposed area.